trygve-lie/rollup-plugin-esm-import-to-url/README.md

 ## Description

 This plugin transforms "bare" import specifiers to absolute URL specifiers in ES  modules.
-The module refered too by the "bare" import specifier will be treated  as an external and its source will not be included in the bundle but refered to by the URL.
+The module refered to by the "bare" import specifier will be treated as an external and its source will not be included in the bundle but refered to by the URL.

 In our source: